 By removing non-essential components, ports, and bulky cases, digital signage media player manufacturers were able to provide a compact, yet powerful solution for any organization that needed to implement a digital signage system in any type of setting.

 Choosing the right media player to power your digital signage system is the most critical step in the digital signage system building process.
-Often lower priced media players are selected due to budget issues and end up being too underpowered to broadcast-quality digital signage.
 A few different digital media player operating systems, models, and corresponding benefits are listed below.

 In the digital signage space, Windows-based digital signage players have the longest-running history.